puppetlabs/puppetdb/documentation/anonymization.markdown

 At the moment there are some different built-in profiles you can choose from, and each one is documented below.
 The default profile is none is specified is `moderate`.

-> **Note:** Internally these profiles are represented as rulesets that currently cannot be modified without modifying PuppetDB code.
-In the future we may provide a way for users to modify these or create new ones themselves as we learn how users want to utilize the tool.
-If you have specific requirements and the built-in profiles do not suffice, please let us know.
+> **Note:** While we do provide a way to create a custom profile with the `--config` switch this is an advanced interface that we have avoided documenting due to its experimental nature (and the fact that we may change this at any time in the future).
+If you have have specific requirements and the built-in profiles do not suffice, please let us know and we can help hand-craft a suitable configuration to suite your needs.

 ### Profile: full